 Through this program, the NGOs with which we work can request medicines of their choice from our company’s current product line, up to an annually authorized amount.
 Through this approach to donations, our partners can receive a sustained and predictable supply of needed medicines, as is crucial to the effective planning of ongoing humanitarian programs.

-Donations of our pharmaceuticals and vaccines are also made in response to proposals from our partners to address some of the specific shorter-term needs of their programs around the world.
-We also offer products to our partners proactively, based on supply, for use in their ongoing humanitarian programs.
+Donations of our pharmaceuticals and vaccines are also made in response to proposals from our partners to address some of the specific needs of their programs around the world.
+In addition, we offer products to our partners proactively, based on supply, for use in their ongoing humanitarian programs.

 Our disaster relief program is designed to provide assistance in response to major disasters and to support efforts in preparedness and recovery.
 We may provide donations of medicines and vaccines as well as financial support, where appropriate, through our program partners.

-We are a member of the Partnership for Quality Medical Donations (PQMD), an alliance of NGOs and medical product manufacturers dedicated to raising the standards of medical donations to meet the needs of underserved populations and disaster victims around the world.
-In addition, we also observe the World Health Organization (WHO) Guidelines for Drug Donations.
-Both of these actions help to ensure and maintain the effectiveness of our donation program.
+We are a member of the Partnership for Quality Medical Donations (PQMD), an alliance of NGOs and medical product manufacturers dedicated to raising the standards of medical donations in order to meet the needs of underserved populations and disaster victims around the world.
+We also observe the World Health Organization (WHO) Guidelines for Drug Donations.
+Both of these efforts help to ensure and maintain the effectiveness of our donation program.

-Throughout 2015, the donations of our medicines and vaccines supported vaccination programs in Tanzania and the Dominican Republic; provided disaster assistance in the U.S., the Bahamas, Malawi, Nepal and Paraguay; supported partner medical mission programs; and reached many thousands more worldwide through the ongoing medical programs of the NGOs with which we work.
+Throughout 2016, the donations of our medicines and vaccines provided disaster assistance in the Dominican Republic, Ecuador, Haiti, and the United States, supported partner medical mission programs, and reached many thousands more worldwide through the ongoing medical programs of the NGOs with which we work.